 Nobody likes unpleasant surprises when it comes to taxes.
 And if you unexpectedly find yourself owing the IRS hundreds or thousands of dollars that you don’t have, it’s normal to feel the panic start to set in.
 But we can help.

 If you can’t afford to pay your entire tax bill upfront, you aren’t alone.
 And you have options!
-Read on to see how TaxAct® can help you set up a tax payment plan with the IRS that fits within your budget.
+Read on to see how TaxAct® can help you set up a IRS tax payment plan that fits within your budget.

 What is an IRS payment plan?